 Tuned wind chimes are my favorite (these have a more beautiful tone than some of the tinny-sounding, inexpensive models).
 They can be found in many garden shops.
 By placing a few sets in strategic locations, I can get students’ attention whenever I need to without having to walk very far.

-Other options are music wands which come in a variety of shapes and are very affordable; this simple desk chime; or this harmony bell (which I like to keep with me so I don't even have to walk to a set of chimes).
-And I just heard of one teacher who uses this doorbell in her room because the remote lets her ring the soft tone from anywhere.
+Other options are music wands which come in a variety of shapes and are very affordable; this simple desk chime; or this.
+And, I just heard of one teacher who uses this doorbell in her room because the remote lets her ring the soft tone from anywhere.

 If you keep your phone or a device with you while teaching, search for “chimes” in the app store.
 You’ll find a wide variety of choices, and you’ll always be ready to calmly signal your students at transition time.